 A first-year adviser guides students until a research adviser is chosen.
 Most of a student's efforts in graduate school are directed toward research for the doctoral dissertation, and selection of a research adviser is of utmost importance.
 To assist students with this critical decision, all chemistry and biochemistry faculty present research seminars in the fall quarter.
-Inorganic, organic, and physical chemistry students then consult with faculty to discuss research opportunities.
-Biochemistry students do research rotations with various faculty members.
+Students then rotate in laboratories or consult with faculty to discuss research opportunities.
 Although students have until the end of the first year to join a laboratory, most start their research studies by mid-year.